Skip to main content

 • A 2:2 (or above) UK Honours degree in Psychology or Sport Science.
 Graduate Basis for Chartered Membership (GBC) of the British Psychological Society (BPS) is no longer required before taking this course; however, students wishing to enrol on Stage 2 practitioner training must have GBC either by virtue of their undergraduate degree, or successfully completing a BPS accredited conversion course.

-Students who hold a good Honours degree in an unrelated subject, who have successfully completed a BPS accredited conversion course (e.g. Graduate Diploma in Psychology) are also eligible to apply.
+Students who hold a good Honours degree in an unrelated subject, who have successfully completed, or due to complete, a BPS accredited conversion course (e.g. Graduate Diploma in Psychology) are also eligible to apply.

 In the UK, GBC is attained either by completing a BPS accredited undergraduate degree in Psychology (minimum lower 2nd class Honours) or by completing a BPS accredited conversion course.
 If you have completed a degree in Psychology outside of the UK the BPS will consider applications for GBC on an individual basis.
 The Society will consider whether you hold a degree from a recognised university or comparable institution and if it is of an equivalent standard to a British bachelor's degree at a minimum lower second class Honours level (in addition whether your degree includes at least 50 per cent psychology).